aymanshahriar/From-Scratch-Machine-Learning-Libraries/README.md

 Implementing K-Nearest Neighbor based regression and classification algorithms from scratch.

 This module contains two machine learning models - a regression model and a classification model, both of which utilize K-Nearest Neighbors for predicting the targets.

+The actual library is located in the file KNearestNeighbors.py